vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_placement.md

 ## Example `vic-machine` Commmands <a id="examples"></a>

 The following sections provide examples of `vic-machine create` commands that deploy VCHs in different vSphere setups.
-For simplicity, the examples all use the `--no-tlsverify` option to disable client authentication.
+For simplicity, the examples all use the `--no-tlsverify` option to automatically generate server certificates but disable client authentication.
 In all of the examples, the thumbprint of the vCenter Server or ESXi host is specified in the `--thumbprint` option.

 - [Deploy to a vCenter Server Cluster with Multiple Datacenters and Datastores](#cluster)
 - [Deploy to a Specific Standalone Host in vCenter Server](#standalone)